 It’s exciting to get started in the world of motorcycle riding.
 There’s lots to learn and lots to discover with endless amounts of fun to be had!
-Insuring your motorcycle, or a motorcycles for women, is a significant expense, and you want to make sure you’re getting a competitive rate.
-Equally important, however, are the details involved in the coverage you will arrange – so here’s our guide to motorcycle insurance!
+Insuring your motorcycle, or scooter, is a significant expense and you’ll want to make sure you’re getting a competitive rate.
+Equally important, however, are the details involved in the coverage you will arrange – so here’s our guide to motorcycle insurance – to make sure you’re safe.

 Rules and guidelines vary between companies, between provinces, states and countries; but in general a smaller, less expensive motorcycle will cost less to insure, and so will an older rider.